-Select these 4 items, such as Button, slicer, Country slicer, Recatangle > Right click > Make it as group.
+Select these 4 items, such as Button, slicer, Country slicer, Rectangle > Right-click > Make it as a group.
 Rename the group(i.e Slicer Group)

 Go to View tab > Bookmarks.
 A bookmarks panel will open on the page.

 Now hide the Slicer Group on Selections.
-Then add another bookmark as Hide slicer panel.
+Then add another bookmark as a Hiding slicer panel.

-Make sure to unchecked data from both of the slicer panel.
+Make sure to unchecked data from both of the slicer panels.
 For this, go to three dots(…) > uncheck data.

 Now select the Back button on the page.
 Go to Format button > turn on Action.

-When we go to Power BI report page, select ctrl, and click on button, it will hide the slicer pannel from the page.
+When we go to the Power BI report page, select ctrl, and click on the button, it will hide the slicer pannel from the page.

 To show the panel, add a menu icon to the page.

 For this, we downloaded a menu icon from the browser.
 Go to Insert tab > Images > select the icon image.
-It will add on the Power BI Report.
+It will add to the Power BI Report.